 A range of gastrointestinal worms are commonly found in cattle, sheep and goats in Australia.
 The types of gastrointestinal worms present on a property can vary between regions, with some worms more suited to hot, humid conditions in northern Australia and others to cooler conditions in southern Australia.

-It is important that producers know which gastrointestinal worms are common in their region.
+It is important to know which gastrointestinal worms are common in your region.

 Conditions when gastrointestinal worm infections are likely to occur

 - high rainfall regions with more than 500-600 mm annual rainfall or on irrigation